Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Abstract

 \section{Abstract}

-We propose a novel multimodal video benchmark -- the {\pt} -- to evaluate the perception and reasoning skills of pre-trained multimodal models (e.g. Flamingo, BEiT-3, or GPT-4).
+We propose a novel multimodal video benchmark -- the {\pt} -- to evaluate the perception and reasoning skills of pre-trained multimodal models (e.g.\ Flamingo, SeViLA, or GPT-4).
 Compared to existing benchmarks that focus on \textit{computational tasks} (e.g. classification, detection or tracking), the \pt\ focuses on \textit{skills} (Memory, Abstraction, Physics, Semantics) and \textit{types of reasoning} (descriptive, explanatory, predictive, counterfactual) across video, audio, and text modalities, to provide a comprehensive and efficient evaluation tool.
 The benchmark probes pre-trained models for their \emph{transfer} capabilities, in a zero-shot / few-shot or limited finetuning regime.
 For these purposes, the \pt\ introduces 11.6k real-world videos, 23s average length, designed to show perceptually interesting situations, filmed by around 100 participants worldwide.
 The videos are densely annotated with six types of labels (multiple-choice and grounded video question-answers, object and point tracks, temporal action and sound segments), enabling both language and non-language evaluations.
 The fine-tuning and validation splits of the benchmark are publicly available (CC-BY license), in addition to a challenge server with a held-out test split.
-Human baseline results compared to state-of-the-art video QA models show a significant gap in performance (91.4$\%$ vs 43.6$\%$), suggesting that there is significant room for improvement in multimodal video understanding.
+Human baseline results compared to state-of-the-art video QA models show a substantial gap in performance (91.4$\%$ vs 46.2$\%$), suggesting that there is significant room for improvement in multimodal video understanding.
+Dataset, baseline code, and challenge server are available at \url{https://github.com/deepmind/perception_test}